-- (a) Calculate CO2, CH4 and N2O emissions from each unit (i.e., kraft or soda chemical recovery furnace, sulfite chemical recovery combustion unit, standalone semichemical recovery combustion unit, or kraft or soda pulp mill lime kiln) as specified under ON.20 or ON.40. - (b) For make-up chemical use, calculate CO2 emissions by using the greenhouse gas quantification methods (GGQM) in section 12.A.2 of GGQR. - (c) For wastewater emissions, calculate CO2 emissions by using the GGQM in section 12.A.3 of GGQR.
+- (a) Calculate CO2, CH4 and N2O combustion and flaring emissions (i.e., kraft or soda chemical recovery furnace, sulfite chemical recovery combustion unit, stand-alone semichemical recovery combustion unit, or kraft or soda pulp mill lime kiln) using the calculation methods in ON.23, ON.24. - (b) For make-up chemical use, calculate CO2 emissions by using the GGQM in section 12.A.2 of the GGQR. - (c) For waste water emissions, calculate CO2 emissions by using the GGQM in section 12.A.3 of the GGQR.

-(a) The person shall follow the sampling, analysis and measurement requirement in accordance with section 12.B of GGQR.
+(a) The person shall follow the sampling, analysis and measurement requirement in accordance with section 12.B of the GGQR.

-Missing data requirements for this activity shall be estimated in accordance with section 12.C of the GGQR.
+(a) Missing data requirements for this activity shall be estimated in accordance with section 12.C of the GGQR.